Lawless (2012 film): Release

 Lawless screened In Competition at the 2012 Cannes Film Festival on May 19 and received a nearly 10-minute standing ovation.
 The film was theatrically released in the U.S. on Wednesday, August 29, 2012.
 The Weinstein Company hoped that good word of mouth would be built up for the upcoming Labor Day weekend.
-Audiences polled by the market research firm CinemaScore gave Lawless a B+ grade on average.

 Reception

 Critical response

 On Rotten Tomatoes, the film has an approval rating of 67% based on 218 reviews, with an average rating of 6.47/10.
 The site's critical consensus reads, "Grim, bloody, and utterly flawed, Lawless doesn't quite achieve the epic status it strains for, but it's too beautifully filmed and powerfully acted to dismiss."
 On Metacritic, the film has a weighted average score of 58 out of 100, based on reviews from 38 critics, indicating "mixed or average" reviews.
+Audiences polled by the market research firm CinemaScore gave Lawless a B+ grade on average.